bugzilla/bugzilla/docs/en/rst/upgrading/upgrading-with-git.rst

 #.
 Reactivate Bugzilla by clear the text that you put into the
    :param:`shutdownhtml` parameter.

 #.
-Run a :ref:`sanity-check` on your
+Run another :ref:`sanity-check` on your
    upgraded Bugzilla.
 It is recommended that you fix any problems you see immediately.
-Failure to do this may mean that Bugzilla will not work entirely correctly.
+Failure to do this may mean that Bugzilla may not work entirely correctly.